replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 ## Upgrades

 It is not possible to upgrade multiple minor versions of the Rook add-on at once.
-Step upgrades from one version to the next are required for upgrading multiple minor versions.
+Individual upgrades from one version to the next are required for upgrading multiple minor versions.
-For example, in order to upgrade from `1.4.3` to `1.6.11`, you would first need to install `1.5.10`, `1.5.11` or `1.5.12`.
+For example, to upgrade from `1.4.3` to `1.6.11`, you must first install `1.5.10`, `1.5.11` or `1.5.12`.